IRL2/SubtleGame/README.md

 You can load more buckyball simulations if you wish.

 2. To load the simulations, select `File input` and click on the `+` and `-` symbols to add and remove simulations.
 Click `Select files` and choose one of the files located in the `\Inputs` directory.
 Repeat this until you have all the required simulations, then click `Run the selected file!`.
 4. Run the Python script `./Client/puppeteering-client.py` from inside your `subtle-game` conda environment (either using the terminal or your Python IDE, as detailed above).
+A randomly-generated username will appear on the terminal.
+Type `y` and press `Enter` on your keyboard to accept this username and continue, or alternatively press `Enter` to generate a new username.
 5. Open `Oculus Link` or `Air Link` from inside your Oculus headset.
 6. Open Unity and click play to start the game.